dliu18/rawlsnet/README.md

 ```

 After executing the main function, all figures are exported into the `/figs` directory.

+All of the python dependencies are specified in `requirements.txt`.

 # Implementation Notes
 The implementation of RAWLSNET released here allows for categorical query variables (e.g. job) but all other variables must be binary.
 From a methodological perspective, categorical variables are not an issue; it simply requires additional implementation.
 To support categorical variables, the `generate_binary_truth` table function in `utils.py` should be replaced by a helper function that generates all permutations of the provided variables.